 To my surprise, IT WORKED!
 ON ALL THE SURFACES!
 It almost makes me want to draw on things with a sharpie just for fun.
 So I guess grandma saves her grandson yet again from one of his goofy mistakes.

 As a teacher, once when I was preparing for a class, I used a permanent marker on the new dry eraser board.
 I read the marker and found EXPO's 1-800 number and called it for help.
-You can erase permanent marker by writing over it with another marker and wiping it off with a tissue.

 I was able to get permanent black marker off of wood logs with Goof Off.